Robin Montgomery: 2021–22: US Open junior singles, doubles titles, WTA 1000 debut

-2023–2024: First WTA 1000 & major wins, WTA 500 quarterfinal, top 100
+2023–24: First WTA Tour quarterfinal and major win

-She qualified for the inaugural 2023 ATX Open in Austin, Texas but lost in the first round.
+In February 2023, Montgomery qualified for the inaugural ATX Open in Austin, Texas, but lost to CoCo Vandeweghe in the first round.
+She received a wildcard entry for the main-draw of the Miami Open, where defeated Ana Bogdan for her first WTA 1000-level win, before losing to 19th seed Madison Keys in the second round.

-She received a wildcard for the qualifying draw of the Indian Wells Open and for the main draw of the Miami Open, where she reached the second round, defeating Ana Bogdan for her first WTA 1000-level win.
+In March 2024, she qualified for the main-draw in Indian Wells, but lost to Hailey Baptiste in the first round.
+At the Madrid Open, as a main-draw wildcard entrant, she reached the third round, losing to defending champion Aryna Sabalenka.

-In 2024, she qualified for the main draw in Indian Wells, having received a wildcard for the qualifying competition.
-She also received a wildcard for the qualifying competition in Miami.
-At the Madrid Open, also as a main draw wildcard, she reached the third round, losing to defending champion Aryna Sabalenka.
+At the beginning of the 2024 grass-court season, Montgomery qualified for the Rosmalen Open and then reached her first tour-level quarterfinal defeating eighth seed Magda Linette and Jule Niemeier, before losing to third seed Ekaterina Alexandrova.
+Montgomery also qualified for the 2024 Wimbledon Championships, where she defeated Olivia Gadecki to make it into the second round, at which point she lost to 10th seed Ons Jabeur.

-At the beginning of the grass-court season, she qualified for the Rosmalen Open and then reached her first tour-level quarterfinal defeating Jule Niemeier.
-She also qualified for the 2024 Wimbledon Championships.
+At the beginning of the American summer swing, Montgomery reached her first WTA 500 quarterfinal at the Washington Open as a wildcard entrant, after defeating Shelby Rogers and receiving a walkover from fourth seed Ons Jabeur.
+She lost in the last eight to Marie Bouzková.

-At the beginning of the American summer swing, she reached her first WTA 500 quarterfinal at the Washington Open as a wildcard entrant, after defeating Shelby Rogers and receiving a walkover from fourth seed Ons Jabeur.
-She qualified for the main draw at the Cincinnati Open, having received a wildcard for the qualifying competition.
+Montgomery qualified for the main-draw at the Cincinnati Open, but lost to Elisabetta Cocciaretto in the first round.